w3c/wai-people-use-web/_people-use-web/user-stories.md

 ---

-The following are not real people, but represent real experiences of people with disabilities.
-They do not address every kind of disability or all impacts faced by people with disabilities.
+The following user stories represent the experiences of some people with disabilities.
+They do not address all disabilities or all impacts faced by people with disabilities.
+These and other disabilities may be present from birth or may develop as a results of an accident, illness, or aging.

 <mark><em><strong>Draft reviewers:</strong> The placeholder images below will be replaced with photos of the users.</em></mark>